solvia-labs/solvia/docs/src/wallet-guide/hardware-wallets/ledger.md

 To send some tokens from an address controlled by your Nano, you will need to use the device to sign a transaction, using the same keypair URL you used to derive the address.
-To do this, make sure your Nano is plugged in, unlocked with the PIN, Ledger Live is not running, and the Solana App is open on the device, showing "Application is Ready".
+To do this, make sure your Nano is plugged in, unlocked with the PIN, Ledger Live is not running, and the Solvia App is open on the device, showing "Application is Ready".

 The `solana transfer` command is used to specify to which address to send tokens,